-In May 2003, the Company entered into agreements with two executives to grant share options as a reward for their services.
-The options entitled the executives to purchase up to 1,369,863 common shares at USD0.545 (RMB4.50) per share.
+In May 2003, the Company entered into agreements with two employees to grant share options as a reward for their services.
+The options entitled the executives to purchase up to 1,369,863 common shares at an exercise price of USD0.545 (RMB3.82) per share.
 The options have a contractual term of 10 years.
 50%, 25% and 25% of the options will be vested after the first, second and third anniversary of the date of the grant of the options, respectively.
 Unvested options expire if the holders cease to be employees of the Group.

 On April 12, 2005, the Board of Directors of the Company resolved to accelerate the vesting of the above mentioned options, which would have fully vested in 2006.
-The accelerated options resulted in compensation expense of RMB296,115 being recognized in the year ended March 31, 2006.
+Compensation expense of RMB296,115 related to these options was recognized in the year ended March 31, 2006.